shtbt/llm-sporttweet/README.md

 * *“Leicester City academy players shine in youth tournament, promising future stars for English football.”*

 **Scoring Examples:**
 For each article, the LLM assigns structured scores such as:
 ```
 {
- "proximity": 10,
+  "proximity": 0.9,
   "freshness": 8,
   "impact": 9,
- "engagement": 7,
- "uniqueness": 9,
+  "uniqueness": 9
- "virality": 8
 }
 ```